takatz28/HOMeR-Hardware-OMR/README.md

 # HOMeR: Hardware Optical Music Recognition
-For a complete description of the overall design, click [here].
+For a complete description of the project, click [here].

 ## Abstract